 Background and Intent: "Faculty" refers to the entire teaching force responsible for educating post-doctoral fellows.
 The term "faculty," including "core faculty," does not imply or require an academic appointment.

 II.B.1.
-At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all post-doctoral fellows at that location.
-(Core)
+There must be a sufficient number of faculty members with competence to instruct and supervise all post-doctoral fellows.
+(Core) [The Review Committee may further specify]

 II.B.2.
 Faculty members must: